Projects & Tools

 Therefore, we have developed an ontology model for code recommendation.
 More information about this ontology model can be found in the Code Search Ontologies page.

-In order to investigate and evaluate the value of ontologies and pointer analysis in source code recommendation, we have implemented the first version of an object instantiation and recommendation tool named RECOS.
-This tool is currently combined with our design pattern detection tool.
+In order to investigate and evaluate the value of ontologies and pointer analysis in source code recommendation, we have implemented the first version of an object instantiation and recommendation tool named JMentor .
+This tool is is also capable of searching for and retrieving relevant software components.
 This combination is meant to promote multiple levels of software understanding and knowledge reuse